wp-plugins/geolocation-sidebar/readme.txt

 == Installation ==

-1. Extract the zip file Geolocation_sidebar.zip, then you will see the directory which is named as Geolocation_sidebar
+1. Extract the zip file geolocation-sidebar.zip, then you will see the directory which is named as geolocation-sidebar

-2. Upload the Geolocation_sidebar directory to the `/wp-content/plugins/` directory on the your web server
+2. Upload the geolocation-sidebar file to the `/wp-content/plugins/` directory on the your web server

 3. Activate the plugin through the 'Plugins' menu in WordPress admin panel